HomeFinanceElectronic Funds Transfer: Definition, Types, and Benefits

 Electronic Funds Transfer (EFT) is a method to transfer money electronically between accounts, including those at different banks if both are on the Automated Clearing House (ACH) network.

-An Example of an EFT
+Examples of EFT

+You may be using EFT transfer as a small business owner to pay your employees’ salary straight into their bank accounts.
+This process involves collecting relevant details from your staff members, initiating an ACH transfer via the bank’s online platform, and authorizing the transaction.
 One of the key benefits of EFT transfers is that they are highly secure and encrypted thanks to the payment gateway used.
 Additionally, funds are typically deposited within two to three business days after authorization.
 Employees are promptly notified of the payment and can immediately access their funds through their bank accounts.

 How Does Electronic Funds Transfer (EFT) Work?